jerrymarino/xcbuildkit/README.md

 ## What is this used for?

-Xcode can't render updates ( progress, errors, and warnings ) for external build systems, e.g. SPM, Bazel, because it isn't intrinsically aware of these systems.
-During long running tasks, like downloading a dependency or compiling an iOS application, Xcode's UI feels stuck.
+Xcode can't render updates ( progress, errors, and warnings ) for external build systems, e.g. Bazel, because it isn't intrinsically aware of these systems.
+There is no supported way for run script build phases to communicate their state to Xcode.
+As a result, during long running tasks, like downloading a dependency or compiling an iOS application, Xcode's UI feels stuck.
 This is problematic as it can make the ad-hoc tasks "feel slow" due to the perception of no progress.

 ## Goals and Outcomes

-The goal of IDEXCBProgress is to provide a thin subsystem to notify Xcode of updates like progress, errors, and warnings which can then be populated by external build systems like Bazel or Buck.
+The goal of IDEXCBProgress is to find ways to notify Xcode of updates like progress, errors, and warnings which can then be populated by external build systems like Bazel or Buck.

-**This project is an unoffical, non Apple project.
-Getting official Xcode support of this ability is non-goal.
-However, if the work results in a good API, perhaps the Xcode team may see it and want to add it ;).**
+**This project is an unofficial, non Apple, experiment that uses private Xcode APIs.**

 ## Notes and current state

-The project is currently a prototype/demo of how an Xcode plugin could work.

-As, Xcode <-> `XCBBuildService`, aka the build system daemon, have a clear protocol and interface between each other, it seems possible to hook in progress at this level.
-It wasn't immediately clear if there is a way to send additional messages to Xcode via this interface, or if this is the correct solution.
+As, Xcode <-> build service, aka the build system daemon, have a clear protocol and interface between each other, it seems possible to hook in progress at this level.
+Ideally, IDEXCBProgress is achievable without hacking Xcode's runtime via a plugin: the plugin currently exists as a fallback/alternate approach to utilizing the build protocol.

-_It would be nice if this was achievable without adding an Xcode plugin.
-At the end of the day, the build protocol is as undocumented and subject to change as Xcode, so it isn't a dealbreaker if it ends up being a plugin._
+**Build protocol integration**

+One approach is to replace the build service and interact with Xcode over the build protocol via the corresponding file descriptors.
+This would give total control of the build process to the user.
+A possible implementation simply dupes ad-hoc progress ( in the form of build protocol messages ) to the original output file descriptor.

+**Plugin integration**

+The project contains a prototype/demo of how an Xcode plugin could work.
+It wasn't immediately clear if there is a way to send additional messages to Xcode via the build protocol, or if that would be a working/correct solution.
+The notifies Xcode about updates by invoking delegate callbacks resulted from build protocol messages, as if the protocol had actually sent these messages.